As suicides rise, US military seeks to address mental health

 "We have people who need our services and we can't get to them," one longtime counselor told Wormuth during a meeting.
 "We need staff and until we get them, we will continue to have soldiers die."

-The annual Combat Fishing Tournament in Seward, Alaska, was formed to "get the kids out of the barracks, get them off the base for the day and get them out of their heads," said co-founder Keith Manternach.
+The annual Combat Fishing Tournament in Seward, Alaska, was formed to "get the kids out of the barracks, get them off the base for the day and get them out of their heads," co-founder Keith Manternach said.

 The tournament, which was begun in 2007 and now involves more than 300 service members, includes a day of deep-water fishing followed by a celebratory banquet with prizes for the largest catch, smallest catch and the person who gets the sickest.